wlfeng0509/Q-VDiT/README.md

 - `bash ./t2v/shell_scripts/fp16_inference.sh $GPU_ID`: conducting FP16 inference to generate videos using the 10 opensora example prompt, the video will be saved at `./logs/fp16_inference`.

-> we provide the precomputed `text_embeds.pth` for 10 opensora example prompts in `t2v/util_files`, which help to avoid loading the t5 ckpts onto GPU (which takes around 1 min, and around 10 GBs of memory) .
+> we use the provide the precomputed `text_embeds.pth` in [this link](https://github.com/thu-nics/ViDiT-Q/blob/viditq_old/t2v/utils_files/text_embeds.pth) for 10 opensora example prompts in `t2v/util_files`, which help to avoid loading the t5 ckpts onto GPU (which takes around 1 min, and around 10 GBs of memory) .
 Please add `--precompute_text_embeds ./t2v/utils_files/text_embeds.pth` when running command.

 ```shell
 CFG="./t2v/configs/opensora/inference/16x512x512.py"  # the opensora config